-Effective June 13, 1996, the ESOP obtained a \$500,000 loan guaranteed by the Company for the purpose of acquiring common stock of Company from existing stockholders.
-The loan bears interest at 10.5% per annum requires monthly payments of principle and interest of \$10,784 through July 2001.
+Effective June 13, 1996, the ESOP obtained a \$500,000 loan guaranteed by the Company for the purpose of acquiring common stock of the Company from existing stockholders.
+The loan bears interest at 10.5% per annum and requires monthly payments of principal and interest of \$10,784 through July 2001.
+The Company has paid \$19,109 in principal and \$13,245 in interest through September 30, 1996 on this loan.
+The Company has also recognized \$19,109 in compensation expense through September 30, 1996 for its contributions to the ESOP.
 Immediately upon the funding of the loan, the ESOP purchased approximately 154,000 shares of the Company's common stock from existing shareholders.

-In accordance with the AICPA Statements of Position 93-6 entitled "Employers Accounting for Employee Stock Ownership Plans", the Company has recorded the \$500,000 loan as a debt on its books with a corresponding charge to stockholder's equity.
+In accordance with the AICPA Statement of Position 93-6 entitled "Employers Accounting for Employee Stock Ownership Plans", the Company has recorded the \$500,000 loan as a debt on its books with a corresponding charge to stockholder's equity.